ridercz/Altairis.ValidationToolkit/README.md

 Set of various interesting .NET validation attributes, usable for example in ASP.NET MVC, Razor Pages, and Web Forms model binding.
 You can use them to decorate model and ViewModel properties.

-The library is compatible with .NET Standard 2.0.
+The library is compatible with .NET 8 and above.
+Last version to support .NET Standard 2.0 is 3.0.1.

 ## How to install